 The tub weighs just 75kg and McLaren claims it’s 25 per cent stiffer than an equivalent aluminium structure.
 Front and rear subframes, made from aluminium, carry the drivetrain and suspension components.

 The car runs on double wishbones all round with three-way adaptive dampers, offering Normal, Sport and Track modes to reflect the powertrain options.
+In 2017, McLaren released an optional track pack for the 570S which combined a selection of lightweight options and the 570GT's rear lip spoiler together.

 The 570S does without active aerodynamic components, but the frontal area, rear diffuser, flying buttresses and bodywork have all been carefully designed to reduce drag, precisely direct cooling air or create downforce.